-- Audit Domain and Audit Reports Use these to view the current audit data; they run against the active audit database. - Audit Archive Domain and Archived Audit Reports Use these to run reports on archived data; they run against the archive database.
+- Audit Domain Use this Domain to run reports on current audit data; they run against the active audit database. - Audit Archive Domain Use this Domain to run reports on archived data; they run against the archive database.

-The contents of both Domains and reports are identical-they differ only in the database tables that are accessed in each case.
+The contents of both Domains are identical-the only difference is the database that is accessed in each case.